radhanikapoor/CMOR-438-S25/README.md

 - **Libraries**: `numpy`, `pandas`, `matplotlib`, `scikit-learn`, `seaborn`
 - **Environment**: Jupyter Notebooks for interactive coding and visualization

-This repo uses a combination of algorithms from sklearn and self build.
+This repo uses a combination of algorithms from [scikit-learn](https://scikit-learn.org/stable/) and self build.

 ---